hieptl/netflix-clone/README.md

 ```

 > 7th NOTE:
-> - The prefix of your enviroment variables must be "REACT_APP".
+> - The prefix of your environment variables must be "REACT_APP".

-- Step 8: After creating .env file, we need to replace content of firebase.js file with the following content.
+- Step 8: After creating the .env file, we need to replace the content of the firebase.js file with the following content.

 ```js
 import firebase from 'firebase';